-On-site On-site Remote Remote synchronous asynchronous synchronous asynchronous Present Present: Student attends school for >80% of the school day.
+On-site synchronous On-site asynchronous Remote synchronous Remote asynchronous Present Present: Student attends school for >80% of the school day.
 OR Attends <80% of school day on-site AND is remote learning for the remainder of the school day.
 Present: Student attends school for >80% of the school day.
 OR Attends <80% of school day on-site AND all assignments due for day are completed.
-Present Remote: Student presence is detected throughout school day's activities (A) captured in LMS (B) participates by one or more of the following touchpoints: I is "seen" in virtual classroom, I submits exit ticket participates in group activities participates in group activities (games, etc.) I Submits video of activity (e.g. PE, music) Saves student work in file, showing some progress Responds to documented contact(s) from a counselor, administrator, dean, and/or content teacher Present Remote: Student attends advisory Zoom AND fully or partially completes >50% of the day's assignments.
+Present Remote: Student presence is detected throughout school day's activities (A) captured in LMS (B) participates by one or more of the following touchpoints: is "seen" in virtual classroom, submits exit ticket participates in group activities participates in community building activities (games, etc.) Submits photo of student work Submits video of activity (e.g. PE, music) Saves student work in file, showing some progress Responds to documented contact(s) from a counselor, administrator, dean, and/or content teacher Present Remote: Student attends advisory Zoom AND fully or partially completes >50% of the day's assignments.
 Student logs in to LMS and fully or partially completes >50% of the day's assignments.
 Student responds to documented contact(s) from a counselor, administrator, dean, and/or content teacher

 Partial Day Present Partial Present: Student attends school for <80% of the school day and is not captured in remote touchpoints when physically absent.
 Partial Present: Student attends school for <80% of the school day and is not captured through remote touchpoints when absent.
-N/A N/A Absent Absent: Student is not Absent: Student is not Absent Remote: Student is not Absent Remote: Student on-site during the on-site during the captured in any of the remote does not produce school day and is not school day and is not touchpoints AND does not evidence that captured in Remote captured in Remote meet remote asynchronous assignments are partially Touchpoints.
-Touchpoints. touchpoints. complete.
+N/A N/A Absent Absent: Student is not on-site during the school day and is not captured in Remote Touchpoints.
+Absent: Student is not on-site during the school day and is not captured in Remote Touchpoints.
+Absent Remote: Student is not captured in any of the remote touchpoints AND does not meet remote asynchronous touchpoints.
+Absent Remote: Student does not produce evidence that assignments are partially complete.